 But the fact is, resisting a negative feeling is only going to make it worse.
 You convince yourself that you shouldn’t be feeling this way.
 That only exacerbates the feeling when you can’t will it into going away.

 Almost ironically, the best way to get past a negative feeling is through the various non-judgmental aspect of mindfulness.
 Acknowledge your feeling, accept it, even welcome it.
-Resisting is akin to clinging on to that negative feeling.
+Resisting your feelings is akin to clinging on to that negative feeling.
 Accepting it, on the other hand, allows it to move on of its own accord.

 You begin to realize that you are not your thoughts.
 An important realization to live a more pleasant and happier life.